<- 3 a

 ?mean

-Figure 3.1: The help page for the mean function in R.
+Figure 3.1 shows the help file for the mean

 mean(my_data$height, na.rm=TRUE)